pedrohjc/Shopping-List-App/README.md

 # Shopping-List-App
 This is a shopping list built to be as simple as possible but also as useful as possible.
-This is an extremely user friendly.
+This is an app focused on providing an user friendly experience.

 ## Concept
 The concept is simple.
 An app that can be used by anyone and it is extremely easy to use.
 There is no Login screen or any information